kimdohun0104/kinda/README.md

 Kind of Android MVI framework

-:exclamation: `Kinda is very ealry version.Some of concepts are likely to change.`​
+:exclamation: `Kinda is very ealry version.Some of the concepts are likely to change.`​

 Do you have problems with handling state of your application?
 Do you want to handle events easier?
 You've come to right place.
 Let me introduce about most fabulous framework in history.